-The Checklist Tool has three statements for each of the care domains listed on page 9.
-The assessor will pick the statement that best describes your needs.
-Each statement has a score of 'A' (highest need), 'B' or 'C' (no or low need).
+The Checklist Tool has three statements for each of the care domains listed on page 8.
+The assessor will pick the statement that best describes the level of your needs.
+Each statement has a score of 'A' (high), 'B' (moderate) or 'C' (no or low-level need).